fbaglivo/INECO_SWM/README.md

 - You can repeat Practice task pressing 'r' in Test Task introduction screen

-- You can quit in any time pressing 'q' in blank or response screen, or in practice intro screen
+- You can quit in any time pressing 'q' in blank, or fix or response screen, or in practice intro screen

+- You can pause in any time pressing 'p' in blank, or fix or response screen, or in practice intro screen

+- To resume test you have to press 'r' when test is paused